nekoju/Goldaline/Songs/pillar_of_salt.md

 created: 2023-08-18T17:40:47-04:00
 modified: 2023-08-21T00:33:32-04:00
 ---
+# Experiment with D/A

 Pillar of salt

 D                                           Em          G
 I tended a loamy mass of love and teeth and bile on the morning that you found me
         Em           G               D
-But the soils not as rich as it once was
+But the soil's not as rich as it once was
                                          Em             G
 The sallow branches of the carrot tops I planted in the garden now surround me
         Em           G   D
 Digging madly in the now depleted dust

-D                                       Em           G
-I wrote a hook and then I saw you at a show that very August evening Em                                 G       D inadvertently but dear that's only just so true
-              Em          G
-Glancing back now for the second time this minute cause I've always got an eye out
-          Em                  G                                 D
-Is it the auspice of the city or is it just a relapse of the small town blues?
+Set everything aside you've ever listened to of Sodom and Gomorrah And think about what happened while the cities burned What's it mean to flee from home on ultimatum in a hurry?
+And where's the harm in Edith's momentary turn?

     G          Bm
 I'm turning to salt